febattista/ADAL-ineq/README.md

                                        clique problems"

 ---------------------------------------------------------------------------------
-The MAIN code for the Alternating Direction Augmented Lagrangian is
+The MAIN code for the Alternating Direction Augmented Lagrangian along with safe bounding procedures is

-  * ADALplus_bounds.m
+  * ADALplus_bounds.py

 N.B. the dual bound procedure calls the LP solver of Gurobi.
      You need to install Gurobi in order to run it